Second-wave positive psychology: Importance of dialectical thinking

 Taoist dialectical thinking permeates every aspect of Chinese psychology.
 Peng and Nisbett showed that Chinese thinking is dialectical rather than binary.
 Similarly, Sundararajan documents the dialectical co-existence of positive and negative emotions in Chinese people.

 Paul Wong's research has also demonstrated that the wisdom of yin and yang operates in many situations.
 He has argued that Chinese people can hold external and internal loci of control simultaneously.
 Therefore, their locus of control beliefs can only be measured by a two-dimensional space with external and internal loci of control as two independent scales.
 However, dialectic thinking is not unique to Chinese culture.
 For example, pessimism and optimism can co-exist, resulting in tragic optimism.
 Death fear and death acceptance can also co-exist, resulting in the multidimensional Death Attitude Profile.
-Resources and deficits co-exist, as conceptualized in the Resource-Congruence Model.
-Thus, family can be resources for effective coping, but intra-family conflict can also be a deficit or stressor.
+Resources and deficits co-exist, as conceptualized in the resource-congruence model.
+Thus, family can be a resource for effective coping, but intra-family conflict can also be a deficit or stressor.

-Wong's Dual-Systems Model of approach and avoidance spells out the mechanisms whereby the good life can be achieved in the midst of adversities, not by accentuating the positive and avoiding the negative, but by embracing the dynamic and dialectic interaction between positive and negative experiences.
+Wong's dual-systems model of approach and avoidance spells out the mechanisms whereby the good life can be achieved amid adversities, not by accentuating the positive and avoiding the negative, but by embracing the dynamic and dialectic interaction between positive and negative experiences.
 This general bio-behavioral model is also based on the dialectical principle.
-Dialectical thinking represents a simple but powerful conceptual framework, capable of integrating a great deal of the literature relevant to well-being.
-Yin represents not only the dark side of life, but also the conservative and passive modes of adaptation, such as acceptance, letting go, avoidance, withdrawal, disengagement, doing nothing, and self-transcendence.
-Yang represents not only the bright side of life, but also the energetic and active modes of adaptation, such as goal setting and goal striving, problem solving and controlling, and expanding and maintaining territories.
+Dialectical thinking represents a simple but powerful conceptual framework capable of integrating a great deal of the literature relevant to well-being.
+Yin represents not only the dark side of life but also the conservative and passive modes of adaptation, such as acceptance, letting go, avoidance, withdrawal, disengagement, doing nothing, and self-transcendence.
+Yang represents not only the bright side of life but also the energetic and active modes of adaptation, such as goal setting and goal striving, problem-solving and controlling, and expanding and maintaining territories.

-The dynamic balance between positive and negative forces is mediated through dialectical principles.
+Expand the scope of positive psychology to include the complex interplay between positive and negative aspects of life.The dynamic balance between positive and negative forces is mediated through dialectical principles.
 For instance, Lomas and Ivtzan have identified three ways of restoring and maintaining the balance: (a) the principle of appraisal, (b) the principle of co-valence, and (c) the principle of complementarity.

-Similarly, Wong identifies four principles of transforming the dark side: (a) becoming wiser and better through the synthesis of opposites, (b) becoming more balanced and flexible through the co-existence of opposites which complement or moderate each other, (c) becoming more aware and appreciative of the after-effects or contrast effect due to the opponent-process, and (d) becoming stronger and more spiritual through self-transcendence.
+Similarly, Wong identifies four principles of transforming the dark side: (a) becoming wiser and better through the synthesis of opposites, (b) becoming more balanced and flexible through the co-existence of opposites that complement or moderate each other, (c) becoming more aware and appreciative of the after-effects or contrast effect due to the opponent-process, and (d) becoming more vital and more spiritual through self-transcendence.

 Thus, the wisdom of achieving the golden mean or the middle way is through the dialectical interactions between yin and yang.
 These dialectical principles constitute the foundation of PP 2.0 and ensure that the dark side of life serves the adaptive functions of survival and flourishing.